Sustainable business decision modelling with blockchain and digital twins: A survey: Conclusion

 \section{Conclusion}

-With the globalisation of industries, the need for transparency, access control and trusted data management is integral in ensuring sustainability in BDM.
+With the globalisation of industries, the need for transparency, access control and trusted data management is integral in ensuring sustainability in Business Decision Modelling (BDM).
 Effectively utilising these large abundances of data to improve industrial processes is fundamental to achieving efficiency in Industry 4.0.

-This survey covers an in-depth, comprehensive review of the existing state-of-art contributions towards BDM, blockchain and DT.
-The key takeaways from this survey are as follows: \begin{itemize} \item Sustainability is essential as it allows for the efficient use of resources, focusing on economic, social and environmental features within industries. \item BDM plays a vital role in SSCM in that it can handle risks and disruptions through predictive analysis. \item Sustainability in BDM focuses on the triple bottom line approach, specifically on social, economic and environmental factors.
-These can be evaluated using decision models based on prediction and optimisation. \item Blockchain supports sustainability through its decentralised architecture, providing transparency, security and data integrity.
-DT supports sustainability through resource optimisation, predictive maintenance, stakeholder collaboration and process optimisation. \item To accelerate sustainability, blockchain can help BDM to improve data coordination, and DT can support BDM through efficient data simulation processes and workflow management. \end{itemize}
+This survey covers an in-depth, comprehensive review of the existing state-of-art contributions towards BDM, blockchain and Digital Twin (DT).
+The key takeaway from this survey is that sustainability is essential as it allows for the efficient use of resources, focusing on economic, social and environmental features within industries.
+Here, BDM plays a vital role in handling risks and disruptions through predictive analysis.
+Sustainability in BDM focuses on the triple bottom line approach, specifically on social, economic and environmental factors.
+These can be evaluated using decision models based on prediction and optimisation.
+Blockchain can support sustainability through its decentralised architecture, providing transparency, security and data integrity.
+DT can support sustainability through resource optimisation, predictive maintenance, stakeholder collaboration and process optimisation.
+Furthermore, blockchain can help BDM improve data coordination, and DT can offer efficient data simulation processes and workflow management to accelerate sustainability.